node-inspector/node-inspector/readme.md

     --hidden             |     []      | Array of files to hide from the UI
                          |             |   (breakpoints in these files will be ignored)
-    --stack-trace-limit  |     50      | Number of stack frames to show on a breakpoint
+    --stack-trace-limit  |     50      | Number of stack frames to show on a breakpoint --max-string-length  |     -1      | If string length exceed configured maximum,
+                         |             |   it will be trimmed (-1 - no maximum)
 ```

 ## FAQ / WTF